 The job search process can be an exciting and challenging time, especially when you find yourself with multiple offers on the table.
 It may seem like every job seeker’s dream, but in reality, this situation can quickly become problematic if not handled appropriately.

-While it’s almost instinctual to try and avoid conflict or awkwardness with a prospective employer, poor communication can lead to mixed signals and ultimately, missed opportunity.
+While it’s almost instinctual to avoid conflict or awkwardness with a prospective employer, poor communication can lead to mixed signals and ultimately, missed opportunity.
 But before we get into this scenario, one important key to check with, first things first: ensure that your job offers are in writing.
-If you've been told of your appointment over the phone, feel free to celebrate, but make sure you receive the official offer letter or contract.
+If you've been told of your offer over the phone, feel free to celebrate, but make sure you receive the official offer letter or contract.
 When you’re contemplating whether or not to tell a potential employer about another offer, it had better be a legitimate one.